lthiet/pfallout/Readme.md

 The goal of the game is simple.

-1. Get the nuclear bomb before the enemy does
+1. Get the nuclear bombs before the enemy does
 2. Blow up their cities
 3. Kill any survivors